Attention: Orienting

-Influence of processing load
+Load

 A "hugely influential" theory regarding selective attention is the perceptual load theory, which states that there are two mechanisms that affect attention: cognitive and perceptual.
-The perceptual considers the subject's ability to perceive or ignore stimuli, both task-related and non task-related.
+The perceptual mechanism considers the subject's ability to perceive or ignore stimuli, both task-related and non task-related.
 Studies show that if there are many stimuli present (especially if they are task-related), it is much easier to ignore the non-task related stimuli, but if there are few stimuli the mind will perceive the irrelevant stimuli as well as the relevant.
-The cognitive refers to the actual processing of the stimuli.
+The cognitive mechanism refers to the actual processing of the stimuli.
 Studies regarding this showed that the ability to process stimuli decreased with age, meaning that younger people were able to perceive more stimuli and fully process them, but were likely to process both relevant and irrelevant information, while older people could process fewer stimuli, but usually processed only relevant information.

 Some people can process multiple stimuli, e.g. trained Morse code operators have been able to copy 100% of a message while carrying on a meaningful conversation.
 This relies on the reflexive response due to "overlearning" the skill of morse code reception/detection/transcription so that it is an autonomous function requiring no specific attention to perform.
 This overtraining of the brain comes as the "practice of a skill [surpasses] 100% accuracy," allowing the activity to become autonomic, while your mind has room to process other actions simultaneously.

-Clinical model

-Attention is best described as the sustained focus of cognitive resources on information while filtering or ignoring extraneous information.
-Attention is a very basic function that often is a precursor to all other neurological/cognitive functions.
-As is frequently the case, clinical models of attention differ from investigation models.
-One of the most used models for the evaluation of attention in patients with very different neurologic pathologies is the model of Sohlberg and Mateer.
-This hierarchic model is based in the recovering of attention processes of brain damage patients after coma.
-Five different kinds of activities of growing difficulty are described in the model; connecting with the activities those patients could do as their recovering process advanced.